-The Trade receivables are mainly related to the Steel trading activities (EUR 54.674 thousand) and the Non-Ferrous Trading activities (EUR 10.520 thousand), which are both pledged as collateral for trade financed loans.
-The credit risk of the Trade receivables is insured at renowned insurance firms and almost all trade receivables were collected in the first quarter of 2014.
-With regards to the receivables from related parties and the shareholder, an interest of 7%-8,5% per annum is charged.
+The Trade receivables are mainly related to the Steel trading activities (2014: EUR 48.265 thousand; 2013 EUR 54.674 thousand) and the Non-Ferrous Trading activities (2014: EUR 6.048 thousand; 2013 EUR 10.520 thousand), which are both pledged as collateral for trade financed loans.
+The credit risk of the Trade receivables is insured at renowned insurance firms and almost all trade receivables were collected in the first quarter of 2015.
+With regards to the receivables from related parties and the shareholder, an interest of 7%-9,75% per annum is charged.

-Within other receivables a deferred royalty is included at a net present value of EUR 3.9 million.
+Within other receivables a deferred royalty is included at a net present value of EUR 4,2 million (2013: EUR 3,9).
 This deferred royalty is related to the Otjozondu manganese project, which was initiated by Metalcorp and now being further developed by Shaw River Manganese Ltd. (Australia).
 The royalty will be repaid on a per-tonne-produced-basis upon the start of the production.
-The production is expected to start within the next two years.
-The nominal value of the deferred royalty amounts to USD 7,0 million (2012: USD 6,8 million).
-In 2013, Shaw River Manganese Ltd. and Metalcorp reached an agreement in relation to the settlement of the claims of the project.
-As a result, Metalcorp accounted for an expense of EUR 660 thousand on the one hand, but was granted an increase in the nominal deferred royalty.
-Although that management is of the opinion that the project risk is reduced due to this settlement, the discount rate to calculate the net present value of the deferred royalty was not adjusted and no increase in value is recorded.
+The production started and currently test shipments are in process.
+The nominal value of the deferred royalty amounts to USD 7,0 million (2013: USD 7,0 million).